Parts Work Practice

 We meet for 90 minutes via Zoom video conferencing.
-After brief introductions, newer members will go to a breakout room for 20-25 minutes for an orientation before returning to the main group to participate in the final hour of the session.
-During this hour, plan to take notes and write down all of your questions.
-If you decide to return the following week, bring your questions to the next new member orientation.
+After brief introductions, newer members will go to a breakout room for 20-25 minutes for an orientation before returning to the main group to observe a demonstration of the Internal Family Systems model (IFS).

 If you decide to become a regular attender, we ask that you purchase your own copy of the Self Therapy Workbook by Bonnie Weiss.
-Available at https://personal-growth-programs.com/products/self-therapy-workbook/ or at most bookstores.
+Available here or at most bookstores.

 Here is the Zoom invitation for our meeting.